mackelec/SerialQueueTrickler/README.md

 # SerialQueueTrickler Library

+**Introducing SerialQueueTrickler: Achieve precise, non-blocking serial communication for your Arduino projects.**

 ## Description

-SerialQueueTrickler is an Arduino library designed to enable efficient, non-blocking serial communication, especially on platforms like STM32 where `Serial.write()` can be blocking.
-This library is intentionally designed not to use interrupts, allowing precise control over when bytes are sent.
-This is advantageous in scenarios where the user needs to send bytes at specific times, ensuring other tasks are not interrupted unintentionally.
+SerialQueueTrickler is an Arduino library designed to provide efficient, non-blocking serial communication.
+This is particularly valuable for platforms like STM32 where `Serial.write()` can be blocking.
+Without relying on interrupts, the library gives users exact control over byte transmission timings, ideal for scenarios where specific byte sending intervals are crucial without unintended task interruptions.

-When used with a burst size of 1 and the frequency of calling the send methods is slower than the transmission rate, this library operates in a non-blocking manner, allowing the microcontroller to perform other tasks between sends.
+When the library operates with a burst size of 1, and the frequency of calling the send methods is slower than the serial port's transmission rate, it ensures non-blocking functionality, giving the microcontroller freedom to manage other tasks in between sends.

 ## Key Features

-- **Non-Blocking Operations:** Efficient serial communication allowing microcontroller to multitask.
+- **Non-Blocking Operations:** Achieve multitasking with efficient serial communication.
-- **Controlled Transmission:** Intentional absence of interrupts for user-controlled byte sending.
+- **Controlled Transmission:** No interrupts ensure user-defined byte transmission timings.
-- **Optimized Performance:** Direct register access on supported platforms for high-speed transmission.
+- **Optimized Performance:** Leverages direct register access for swift transmissions on supported platforms.
-- **Flexible Data Sending:** Supports sending data in customizable bursts or byte-by-byte.
+- **Flexible Data Sending:** Choose between customizable bursts or single-byte transmissions.
-- **Extendable and Configurable:** Can be easily adapted for various platforms and use cases.
+- **Extendable and Configurable:** Easily tailor the library for diverse platforms and requirements.

 ## How to Use

 ### Basic Usage

 1. **Include the Library**
     ```cpp
     #include <SerialQueueTrickler.h>
     ```

-2. **Create an Instance**
+2. **Initialize the Trickler**
     ```cpp
     SerialQueueTrickler trickler(Serial, 64);
     ```

 3. **Enqueue Data**
     ```cpp
     trickler.enqueue((const byte*)"Hello, World!");
     ```

 4. **Transmit Data**
     ```cpp
-    trickler.regSend(); // For register-level, user-controlled transmission.
+    trickler.regSend(); // Initiates register-level, user-controlled data transmission.
     ```

 ### Example Sketch
 ```cpp
 #include <SerialQueueTrickler.h>